Color Combinations – Exploring Unique and Exciting Color Scheme Ideas

 Black and Mustard

 The combination is bold, but the overall effect can appear sophisticated.
-Consider using black as your background and then adding in the mustard as an accent color.
+Consider using black as your background and then adding in mustard as an accent color.

 Indigo and White